The Latest: Small tornado confirmed in Arkansas

 Forecasters have confirmed a small tornado touched down in central Arkansas, damaging two apartment complexes and injuring four people.

-The National Weather Service said a twister with winds between 86 and 110 mph lasted for less than a minute Wednesday evening when it hit Pine Bluff.
+The National Weather Service said the twister lasted for less than a minute Wednesday when it hit Pine Bluff.

-Meteorologist Thomas Jones says the tornado was about 100 yards wide and traveled for only about a quarter of a mile, but still managed to damage the brick facing and roof of the apartments.
+Meteorologist Thomas Jones says the tornado was about 100 yards (91 meters) wide and traveled for only about a quarter of a mile, but still managed to damage the brick facing and roof of the apartments.
 Jones says at least two walls caved in.

 The twister also uprooted several trees and snapped utility poles, and left some residents homeless.